-Finally, we are beginning to see appellate decisions concerning alleged stock options backdating, and these initial decisions are favorable to defendants.
+Finally, appellate decisions are beginning to address alleged stock options backdating, and these initial decisions are favorable to defendants.
 See Rosenberg v.
 Gould, 554 F.3d 962 (11th Cir.
 Jan.
 9, 2009) (affirming dismissal based on a failure to adequately plead scienter); Roth v.
 Reyes, 567 F.3d 1077 (9th Cir.
 June 5, 2009) (affirming dismissal of § 16(b) claims based on statute of limitations).

 In the coming year, cases arising out of the Madoff scandal and the financial crisis will likely begin to percolate through the Circuit Courts.
-We anticipate vigorous arguments over loss causation and scienter, and we will provide updates to you throughout the year on significant cases and trends.
-As always, we welcome your feedback, and look forward to working with you this year.3
+They are bound to include vigorous arguments over loss causation and scienter.